ahouts/redis-bigint/README.md

 #### BIGINT.GET

 Get the value of a bigint.
-The return type will be returned in a base `radix` string.
+The return value is a base `radix` string.

 `BIGINT.GET <key> [radix: 10]`